prataprc/prataprc.github.io.v1/_contents/javascript-caveats.rst

-:title: Caveats while programming with Javascript.
+:title: Caveats while programming in Javascript
 :author: prataprc

 Every language has exceptional situations to common rules, that were originally